qdrant/quaterion/docs/source/tutorials/triplet_loss_trick.rst

 Let's see why it happens.

-The batch-hard strategy computes the triplet loss as the absolute difference of distances between the hardest anchor-positive hardest anchor-negative pairs summed with the margin value.
+The batch-hard strategy computes the triplet loss as the absolute difference of distances between the hardest anchor-positive and hardest anchor-negative pairs summed with the margin value.
 Hardest anchor-positive pairs are the ones that have the maximum distance, while the hardest anchor-negatives pairs are the ones that have the minimum distance.